cailloumajor/centrifugo-change-stream/README.md

 This service will expose a Centrifugo subscribe proxy endpoint on `/centrifugo/subscribe`.
 For each subscription, it will send initial data in response `data` field.

+To check the health of the connection with Centrifugo, this service will publish `null` data to `_` channel.

 ## Data flow

 ```mermaid